bpetya44/ai-tools-manager/README.md

 - **Two-Factor Authentication (2FA)** with TOTP, Email OTP, and recovery codes
 - **Role-based access control (RBAC)** with Admin/Manager/User roles and middleware
 - **Complete Tools Management System** with full CRUD operations and approval workflow
+- **Comments & Ratings System** with 1-5 star ratings and user comments
 - **Admin Panel** for user management, tool approval, and system monitoring
-- **Redis Caching** for categories and tool counts with automatic invalidation
+- **Redis Caching** for categories, tool counts, and tool details with automatic invalidation
 - **Audit Logging** for all user actions and system changes with IP tracking
 - **Rate Limiting** on authentication and sensitive endpoints
 - **Password Reset** and email verification flows